Xceptance/xlt-documentation/content/en/load-testing/Quick-Start/30-demo-test-suite.md

 ### Importing the _Posters_ Test Suite into Eclipse

-Clone the demo test suite from <a href="https://github.com/Xceptance/posters-simple-loadtest-suite" target="_blank">Github</a> to a local directory, e.g. `<posters-simple-loadtest-suite>`.
+Clone the demo test suite from [Github](https://github.com/Xceptance/posters-simple-loadtest-suite) to a local directory, e.g. `<posters-simple-loadtest-suite>`.
 After starting Eclipse and creating a workspace, do the following:
 - Open the import dialog (_File_ > _Import_ > _Maven_ > _Existing Maven Projects_).
 - Select the root directory to search in and point to `<posters-simple-loadtest-suite>`.
 - Select the test suite project's `pom.xml`.